 Smart Shopping is one of Google’s campaign types.
 In their own words, Google's Smart Shopping Campaigns:

-"Simplify your campaign management, maximise your conversion value and expand your reach"
+"Simplify your campaign management, maximize your conversion value and expand your reach"

-If you are an online retailer with a more limited budget and time constraints, Smart Shopping campaigns could be the perfect fit for you.
+If you are an online retailer with a more limited budget and time constraints, Smart Shopping campaigns could be the perfect fit for you in gaining control over your PPC advertising.

-In this article we'll take an impartial look at how they work, weigh up some of the pros and cons and let you reach your own conclusions on whether this could be a viable option for you
+In this guide we'll take an impartial look at how they work, weigh up some of the pros and cons and let you reach your own conclusions on whether this could be a viable option for you.

 The benefits of Smart Shopping

-As stated above, the main draw of Smart shopping campaigns is that they require little maintenance after setup.
-The complexity and time requirements of managing campaings sees these Smart campaigns manage:
+As stated above, the main draw of Smart shopping campaigns or some advertisers is that they require little maintenance after setup.
+The complexity and time requirements of managing campaigns sees these Smart campaigns manage:

 Audience targeting, device targeting, multiple campaigns, bid adjustments, placements, remarketing ads and shopping ads.